enzingerm/snapborg/README.md

     repo: backupuser@backuphost:root
 ```

-Normally you might not want to synchronize all the snapper snapshots to the remote backup destination, thus per-repo retention settings can be configured to determine which snapshots will actually be backed up.
-Note that by default, old snapshots will be pruned from the borg archive according to the retention settings, unless the `--no-prune` flag is given.
+Normally you might not want to synchronize all the snapper snapshots to the remote backup destination, thus snapborg lets you configure per-repo retention settings to determine which snapshots will actually be backed up.

+If the snapshot did not have an associated cleanup policy, the backup will stay in the borg archive until you manually delete it.
+However, if the snapshot did have a cleanup policy, snapborg will keep the backup in the borg archive only until it expires according to the configured retention policy.

+Note that by default, old snapshots will be pruned from the borg archive when running `snapborg backup`, unless the `--no-prune` flag is given.

 *Example*: